louiss0/markdoc-html-tag-schemas-mono-repo/docs/pages/schemas/container.md

 | sizes     | [SizesAttribute][SizesAttribute]   | false    | warning     |
 | media     | [MediaAttribute][MediaAttribute]   | true     |             |

-#### SrcSet Attribute

-This attribute validates the value if it's a.

-- A relative or absolute path.
-- An array of relative or absolute paths.
-- A relative or absolute path spaced with a pixel density.
-- An array of relative or absolute paths spaced with a pixel density.
-- A relative or absolute path spaced with a number suffixed with `w`  or `vw`.
-- An array of relative or absolute paths spaced with a number suffixed with `w`  or `vw`.

-If you pass in an array all the values will joined into a string with a comma at the end of each word.

-#### Sizes Attribute

-This attribute validates the value if it's an array of strings.
-That are media queries written without the `@media` keyword and has a spaced up to 4 digit number with a **v** or vw at the end.

 #### Media Attribute

 The Media Attribute is an attribute that validates a value if it's is a string that